DionWu/amtsimplified/content/posts/amt-taxes.md

 Let's say you are a few years out of college in your late 20s so you:

-- Contributed to a Traditional 401k through work
+- Maxed out your Traditional 401k through work
 - Are in a High Deductible Health Plan and contributing to an HSA,
 - Invested in a Roth IRA, to diversify potential tax risk in the future
-- In addition you're still paying off those darn student loans
+- And you're still paying off those darn student loans

 Your updated table might look like the following now:

 {{<table "table table-striped table-bordered" >}}
-  Line Item | Value
+ Item| Value
   ------------- | -------------
  Total Income | $120,000
  |
  Adjustment: Traditional 401k | 19,500
  Adjustment: HSA | 3550
- Adjustment: Traditional IRA | 0 (Remember, you're in a Roth)
+ Adjustment: Traditional IRA | 0 (Remember, you're in a Roth IRA)
  Adjustment: Student Loan Interest* | $500
  |
- Total Adjustments | $23,550
+ Subtract Total Adjustments | $23,550
  |
- Adjusted Gross Income (AGI) (Total Income - Total Adjustments) | $96,950
+ Adjusted Gross Income (AGI) | $96,950
 {{</table>}}
 <!--*There may be a chance you cannot deduct all of your student loan interest!
 You can read a simplified breakdown of the details here.-->

 Step 3: Standard Deduction or Itemized Deduction?
 ----
 The next step is to determine which deduction to take.
 If you can itemize a number of eligible deductions such that they all add up to more than the standard deduction, you should take the itemized deduction.
+If you are unsure which to take, that is fine.
+Our calculator and most tax programs will do the math for you.

-Here are some of the most common things to look out for that might make it more beneficial for you to itemize, with articles into each of how they're calculated:
+But as a guideline, here are some of the most common things to look out for that might make it more beneficial for you to itemize, each with articles of how they're calculated:

 - A large amount of medical and dental expenses paid
-- State and local real estate / property taxes (SALT)
+- State and local real estate / property taxes (SALT Tax)
 - Home Mortgage interest
 - Large amounts of gifts to charity